At this point, you are probably at home, wondering when life (and your business) will get back to normal.

-So, how much should you budget for Digital Marketing and SEO during the Corona Pandemic?
+So, how much should you budget for Digital Marketing Services and SEO during the Corona Pandemic?

 You must maintain at least the minimum 7% marketing investment throughout the Corona pandemic.

-Remember that SEO and digital marketing are a long-term game.
+Remember that SEO and Digital Marketing Services are a long-term game.

 By continuing your digital marketing game now, you level up against businesses that pause their marketing efforts now.

-This is the time to polish your SEO strategies and execute creative digital marketing techniques that you have put on the backburner for a while.
+This is the time to polish your SEO strategies and execute creative Digital Marketing Services techniques that you have put on the backburner for a while.

 10 Digital Marketing & SEO Tasks that you can do NOW for a Faster Recovery from the Corona Impact